How does employee experience drive better customer experience?

 It’ll also motivate other employees to become top performers like their colleagues.
 In fact, a Gallup survey mentions that 74% of those who say their team receives praise also strongly agree that they have the feeling that what [they are] doing at work is valuable and useful.
 With the instilling of a sense of right purpose, your CX team will understand and feel how integral and valuable they are to your business.

-Since the greatest stress buster is getting away from stress, me-time can diligently calibrate this much-needed getting away.
 By distributing experiences in the form of gift cards, you can gift me-time to your most stressed-out employees.
-To acknowledge employee productivity better, consider using field tracking software to help gather and analyze employee data.

 Indeed, it’s the moment of rewards and recognition that evokes in your CX employees the sense that you value them deeply, and their contribution is directly proportional to the company's bottom line.
 It’s, then, framing up an axiomatic truth: Happier employees = happier customers.